unicodeveloper/Csharp-jwt-authentication-sample/README.md

 # Csharp JWT Authentication sample

-This is a Csharp Web API that supports username and password authentication with JWTs and has APIs that return user information.
+This is a Csharp Web API that supports username and password authentication with JWTs and has APIs that return user information to the GUI client and vice-versa.

 ## Available APIs